Meet Your Major

 - Demonstrate emerging leadership qualities in multiple settings.

-In collaboration with dedicated faculty members who are passionate about helping others, you’ll leverage state-of-the-art technology to explore anatomy and physiology while developing your communication, teamwork and leadership skills.
+In collaboration with dedicated faculty members who are passionate about helping others, you’ll leverage state-of-the-art technology to explore all elements of the nursing profession while developing your nursing, communication, interdisciplinary and leadership skills.
 Your coursework will be complemented by partnerships with local health care organizations, where you’ll gain the hands-on experience you need to deliver safe, personalized and effective care.

 Innovative Learning Environment